aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/working-with-inline-attachments/_index.md

 ---
-title: "How to Send Email with Embedded Image Using Aspose.Email for Java"
+title: "How to embed image in html email with Aspose.Email for Java"
 linktitle: Working with Inline Attachments in Aspose.Email
 second_title: Aspose.Email Java Email Management API
-description: Learn how to send email with embedded image using Aspose.Email for Java.
-This guide shows how to embed images email and create HTML email Java with inline attachments.
+description: Learn how to embed image in html email using Aspose.Email for Java and send email with embedded image via SMTP.
 weight: 10
 url: /java/advanced-email-attachments/working-with-inline-attachments/
-date: 2025-12-01
+date: 2026-04-28
+keywords:
+- embed image in html email
+- send email with embedded image
+- how to embed image java
+- create html email java
+- send email via smtp java
 ---

 {{< blocks/products/pf/main-wrap-class >}}